andrei-kav/jsonViz/README.md

 ## Beginning

-First install node mudules
+First, install node modules
 ```
 npm install
 ```
-Then start the application
+Then run the application
 ```
 npm run start
 ```

 ### JSON DATA

-JSON data should be of the following type
+JSON data shall be of the following type
 ```
 [ { "category": "any string", "value": number }, ... ]
 ```